TitoArevaloRamirez/Machine-Learning---Classification-and-Estimation-Espectral-Signature/README.md

 # Machine-Learning---Classification-and-Estimation-Espectral-Signature
-This repository contains the code for classify and stimate the espectral signatures of different leaves.
+This repository contains the code for classify and estimate the espectral signatures of different leaves.

 Repository has the following files: